The Green Goddess (1930 film): Production

-The Green Goddess was filmed in 1929 and completed before Disraeli (1929) but was held out of release until later at the request of George Arliss because he felt that Disraeli was a better vehicle for his sound debut.
+The Green Goddess was filmed and copyrighted in 1929 and completed before Disraeli (1929) but was held out of release until later at the request of George Arliss because he felt that Disraeli was a better vehicle for his sound debut.

 The Green Goddess first was adapted for cinema in 1923.
 Produced by Distinctive Productions, it was directed by Sidney Olcott and played by George Arliss, Alice Joyce and Jetta Goudal.

 Adaptations to radio

 The Green Goddess was adapted as a one-hour radio play on the January 6, 1935 broadcast of Lux Radio Theater, starring Claude Rains.

-It was adapted to radio again by Orson Welles on The Campbell Playhouse on February 10, 1939 with Welles as The Rajah and Madeleine Carroll as Lucille.
+It was adapted to radio again by Orson Welles on The Campbell Playhouse on February 10, 1939, with Welles as The Rajah and Madeleine Carroll as Lucille.